-Granted, Kane Williamson has been nursing his tough pectoral muscle with the 50-over World Cup in England and Wales less than 9 weeks away.
+Granted, Kane Williamson has been nursing his tough pectoral muscle with the 50-over World Cup in England and Wales less than nine weeks away.
 Still, New Zealand’s skipper may have exacerbated that injury in the one game he played for Sunrisers Hyderabad.

 Earning Games

-The spearhead of New Zealand’s tempo attack, Trent Boult, has played the handiest one of 5 games for Dehli Capitals, whilst Colin Munro, the former global No 1 T20 batsman, hasn’t featured at all for the equal side.
+The spearhead of New Zealand’s tempo attack, Trent Boult, has played the handiest one of 5 games for Dehli Capitals, while Colin Munro, the former global No. 1 T20 batsman, hasn’t featured at all for the equal side.
 Meanwhile, opener Martin Guptill (Hyderabad), legspinner Ish Sodhi (Rajasthan Royals), and seamer Tim Southee (Bangalore) have also no longer been taken into consideration to play in four video games.

-However, the World Cup is an altogether special proposition from the IPL – no longer least with the format changing from 20 to 50 overs – and the Black Caps will adapt quickly considering their last one-day global turned into towards Bangladesh in Dunedin on February 20, more than 3 months before their cup marketing campaign.
+However, the World Cup is an altogether special proposition from the IPL – no longer least with the format changing from 20 to 50 overs – and the Black Caps will adapt quickly considering their last one-day global turned into towards Bangladesh in Dunedin on February 20, more than three months before their cup marketing campaign.

 AT A GLANCE